TheLab-ms/website-makers/pages/legal/Bylaws.md

 #### 6.5.1 Treasurer

-The Treasurer is responsible for monitoring all financial assets of [TheLAB.MS](https://thelab.ms).
-This includes but is not restricted to the collection of membership dues from members, the payment of rent and utilities for any space leased by [TheLAB.MS](https://thelab.ms), the disbursement and reimbursement of funds authorized to be spent under the procedures detailed in these bylaws.
-The Treasurer is empowered to reimburse anyone for the purchase of safety equipment to be dedicated to [TheLAB.MS](https://thelab.ms) out of the general fund.
-The Treasurer is also empowered to buy safety equipment for [TheLAB.MS](https://thelab.ms) directly.
-The sum of these reimbursements and purchases may not exceed $200 per calendar year or
+The Treasurer is responsible for monitoring all financial assets of [TheLab.ms](https://thelab.ms).
+This includes but is not restricted to the collection of membership dues from members, the payment of rent and utilities for any space leased by [TheLab.ms](https://thelab.ms), the disbursement and reimbursement of funds authorized to be spent under the procedures detailed in these bylaws.
-$50 per reimbursement incident or purchase.
-What constitutes "safety equipment" will be determined by the Treasurer and/or the chair of the safety committee on a case by case basis.
+The Treasurer is empowered to reimburse anyone for the minor purchase of equipment or supplies to be dedicated to [TheLab.ms](https://thelab.ms) out of the general fund.
+The Treasurer is also empowered to make minor purchases of equipment or supplies for [TheLab.ms](https://thelab.ms) directly.
+The sum of these reimbursements and purchases may not exceed $500 per calendar year or $100 per reimbursement incident or purchase.
 A receipt must be provided for all donations or purchases that are reimbursed or paid for under this resolution.
 Reimbursements will be granted at the discretion of the Treasurer on a case by case basis.
-Whenever a reimbursement or purchase occurs, The treasurer must notify the membership via email what items were reimbursed or purchased by whom and how much they cost.
+Whenever a reimbursement or purchase occurs, The treasurer must notify the membership electronically regarding what items were reimbursed or purchased by whom and how much they cost.

 #### 6.5.2 Chief Legal Officer

-The Chief Legal Officer has the responsibility of overseeing all legal aspects of [TheLAB.MS](https://thelab.ms).
+The Chief Legal Officer has the responsibility of overseeing all legal aspects of [TheLab.ms](https://thelab.ms).
 The Chief Legal Officer will advise Officers and Membership when changes are made to applicable laws and ensure that the organization is in compliance with regulatory codes.